Niagara to Toronto: Vineyards vistas to downtown views

 Lady Marmalade, 265 Broadview Avenue, Toronto

-The Distillery District is a pedestrian-only entertainment neighborhood that’s home to a cluster of bars, cafés, restaurants, bakeries, brewpubs and a chocolate-maker.
+This pedestrian-only entertainment neighborhood is home to a cluster of bars, cafés, restaurants, bakeries, brewpubs and a chocolate-maker.
 Naturally, there’s also a distillery in the district, enjoy a tour and tasting at Spirit of York Distillery

-Once a bohemian hub, Yorkville is now known for its high-end retail shopping and some of Toronto’s finest eateries and restaurants, such as SassafrazBuca Osteria & Bar, Café Boulud and Alobar.
+Once a bohemian hub, this neighbourhood is now known for its high-end retail shopping and some of Toronto’s finest eateries and restaurants, such as SassafrazBuca Osteria & Bar and Alobar.
 Modern and upscale, the menu at W Hotel reflects Toronto’s multicultural culinary scene.

 Location: 93 Front Street East, Toronto

-One of the city’s most eclectic, colorful and fiercely local neighborhoods, Kensington Market is a mix of boho, vintage shops, fresh vegetable stalls, cheese and spice shops, bakeries, trendy bars and an array of fusion restaurants tucked into the historic Victorian architecture.
+One of the city’s most eclectic, colorful and fiercely local neighborhoods is a mix of boho, vintage shops, fresh vegetable stalls, cheese and spice shops, bakeries, trendy bars and an array of fusion restaurants tucked into the historic Victorian architecture.
 You’ll find everything from Jamaican patties to Chilean empanadas.

-If it’s a view you’re after, you can’t beat the revolving dining room experience 350 metre (1,150 feet) up the CN Tower at 360 The Restaurant
+If it’s a view you’re after, you can’t beat the revolving dining room experience 350 metres (1,150 feet) up the CN Tower

 Location: 290 Bremner Boulevard, Toronto